cwithac/thedisneyvault/README.md

 ### Upcoming Features
 + Manual Add of Films.
 + Hover name of images only on empty character profile pictures.
-+ Link characters with tags outside of film (view all sidekicks, villains...)
++ Link characters with tags outside of film (view all sidekicks, villains...).
 + Connect details between character pages (love interest to love interest).
 + Share with social media.